giorgioangel/vesuvius-kintsugi/README.md

 ## Features
 ![my screenshot](screenshot.jpg)
 ### Interactive UI
-- A graphical user interface that enables users to navigate through 3D Zarr data.
+- A graphical user interface that enables users to navigate through 3D Zarr data, H5FS 3D images and a folder with multiple TIFFs (experimental).
 - Tools for labeling including brush, eraser, and flood fill (3D bucket).
 - Toggle visibility of labels, barrier masks, and original images.
 - Adjust the transparency of label and barrier overlays.